octokit/octokit.js/CONTRIBUTING.md

 The script also generates the API docs.
 After the publish, the API docs are automatically pushed to the `gh-pages` branch which updates the documentation at  [octokit.github.io/rest.js](https://octokit.github.io/rest.js).

 If the pull request looks good but does not follow the commit conventions, use the "Squash & merge" button.

-## Testing a pull request from github repo locally:

-* You can install a specific pull request of a module from github using the bellow command `npm install owner/reponame#pullrequestId/branchname`

-* For example to test https://github.com/octokit/rest.js/pull/792 locally run...
-`npm install octokit/rest.js#791/error-headers`

-`octokit/rest.js` is the `owner/repo` of the github repository and `791/error-headers` is the `pullrequestId/branchname`.
-The branch name would default to `master` if it is not present.

-* After the installation is done, you can double check with npm ls @octokit/rest which will show something like └── @octokit/rest@0.0.0-semantically-released  (git+https://github.com/octokit/rest.js.git#505ed1f57671480b625131abb00c277c67cae40a)

-* Once you are done testing, you can revert back to the default module `@octokit/rest` from npm with `npm i @octokit/rest`